ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 a Rendezvous() for the Preconnection will listen for incoming Connections, and to which it will attempt to establish connections.

-Note that the set of LocalEndpoints returned by Resolve() may or may not contain information about all possible local interfaces; it is valid only for a Rendezvous happening at the same time as the resolution.
+Note that the set of LocalEndpoints returned by Resolve() might or might not contain information about all possible local interfaces; it is valid only for a Rendezvous happening at the same time as the resolution.
 Care should be taken in using these values in any other context.